nsdeschenes/graphql-an-introduction-demo/README.md

 In [query.js](https://github.com/nslandolt/graphql-an-introduction-demo/blob/master/src/query.js)
 we create a very simple query that best represents the purposes of queries which is allowing the user to get the current state.
-We do this here by returning the current amount of users that are stored in the user list.
+We do this here by returning the current amount of users that are stored in the mailing list.

 ### Mutation Code
 ```js